 Today, Texas is facing unprecedented conservation challenges.
-Several species of birds and mammals have already vanished from Texas, and many more are in danger.
+Several species of birds and mammals have already vanished from Texas, and many more are imperiled.
 Fortunately, Texans have long recognized the need for stewardship of the state's land, water, fish and wildlife and took action generations ago to protect the state's natural heritage.

-The first game and fish laws in Texas were passed in the late 19th century, and the first game warden began protecting the state's resources in 1895.
+The first game and fish laws in Texas were passed in the late 19th century and the first game wardens began protecting the state's resources in 1895.
+Fish and wildlife biologists were soon hired to bring scientific expertise to the management of these resources.
+In 1923, the State Parks Board was created by the Texas Legislature, beginning the modern state parks era.
 The Texas Parks and Wildlife Department was formed in 1963 when the Texas Game and Fish Commission and the Texas State Parks Board were united into a single agency.
 For over a hundred years, this agency has worked to ensure that present and future generations continue to enjoy the great natural and cultural heritage of Texas.

-Texas Parks and Wildlife Department manages over 770,000 acres of wildlife management areas and 600,000 acres of state parks, natural areas and state historic sites.
+Texas Parks and Wildlife Department